mgoutay/mgoutay.github.io/_posts/2019-11-14-tf2-tutorial.md

 ---
 layout: post
-title:  "Tensorflow 2.0 tutorial"
+title:  "Tensorflow 2.0 Tutorial"
 subtitle: "Tutorial on Tensorflow 2.0 using a MNIST classifier"
 date:   2019-11-14
 description : "Tutorial on Tensorflow 2.0 using a MNIST classifier"
 categories: [tutorials]
 ---

-Here are some slides and a notebook that covers the basics about Tensorflow 2.0 using an MNSIT classifier.
+Here are some slides and a notebook that covers the basic about Tensorflow 2.0.

 The notebook version of the tutorial is available for you [to try on Google Collab](https://colab.research.google.com/github/mgoutay/tf2_tutorial/blob/master/MNIST_tutorial.ipynb).
 You can download the PowerPoint presentation, the associated PDF, and the code on [my GitHub page](https://github.com/mgoutay/tf2_tutorial).